CompanyOnTheWorld/craft-ops/README.md

 Please also note that use of Craft is subject to their own [license agreement][craft_license].

+### Why?

+The goal of this project is to keep **everything** in one place.
+This cuts out any mystery as to how the project comes together as a whole.
+Just by browsing through a few files you can see how all of the services at play are configured.
+As well, the deployment command logic is also laid out in one file making it easy to understand how all of the operations tie together.
+At the end of the day it makes it easier to onboard new people and pass the project between teams.

 ##### Requirements

 You only need these tools installed, and both have builds for most systems.